-- 37.1 PURPOSE: To elect from the inboard category a driver or drivers, who have accomplished goals above the normal during the ensuing year. - 37.2 GOALS OF ELECTORS: To be eligible, the selected driver must have accomplished at least three (3) of the items one (1) through six (6) listed below, accumulating all the points from only one (1) racing class.
-If, after review, it is found that Inboard does not have the allotted number of inductees accumulating points from only one (1) racing class, drivers accomplishing at least three (3) of the items one (1) through six (6) listed below in multiple classes will be eligible. - 37.2.1 National champion (based on points)5 points - Plus bonus as follows: One (1) point for every 20 active boats for the present year.
+37.1 PURPOSE: To elect from the inboard category a driver or drivers, who have accomplished goals above the normal during the ensuing year.

+37.2 GOALS OF ELECTORS: To be eligible, the selected driver must have accomplished at least three (3) of the items one (1) through six (6) listed below, accumulating all the points from only one (1) racing class.
+If, after review, it is found that Inboard does not have the allotted number of inductees accumulating points from only one (1) racing class, drivers accomplishing at least three (3) of the items one (1) through six (6) listed below in multiple classes will be eligible.
+A person receiving a red card should not be considered for Hall of Champion induction in the voer theorem.